-- The gas valve is energised and gas flow commences and continues for any pre-gas time set - The power source contactor function is initiated.
-Welding voltage is applied between the work piece and the consumable wire - The wire drive motor is energised - The wire touches the work piece, and the arc is established.
+- The gas valve is energised and gas flow commences; - The power source contactor is initiated.
+Welding voltage is applied between the work piece and the consumable wire. - The wire drive motor is energised. - The wire touches the work piece, and the arc is established.